If you have used our planning service in the past 18 months, please help us improve the customer experience by completing our online form.

 Will the decision be made at the meeting?

-- Deferred for a site inspection by Councillors
+- a site inspection by Councillors

 How are planning applications decided?